Cookbook examples

 Run the default workflow:

-make execute-code-modernizationYou can also start code-modernization in AI Studio with this input:
+make execute-code-modernizationYou can also start code-modernization in Studio with this input:

 {